guigomcha/alumet-user-book/src/plugins/outputs/prometheus.md

         - my_host_ip:9091
 ```

 For the demo, the "stress --cpu 8 --io 4 --vm 2 --vm-bytes 128M" command was used to ensure that data was pulled correctly.
-This resulted in Grafana and Prometheus to correctly capture the behaviour of the system as shown in the figure below.
+This resulted in Grafana and Prometheus to correctly capture the behavior of the system as shown in the figure below.

 ![demo](../../images/prometheus-plugin-k8s-demo.png)